EARTH5d/webdev-lab-notebook/reflection.md

 -- 03-css: The wedpage have no error flags and only one alert flag for No page regions.

--- 04-flexbox: The wedpage have no error flags and only one alert flag for No page regions.
+-- 04-flexbox: The wedpage have no error flags and only one alert flag for the page regions.

--- 05-grid: The wedpage have no error flags and only one alert flag for No page regions.
+-- 05-grid: The wedpages have no error flags and only one alert flag for oen of the page regions.

+-- 06-bootstrap: The wedpages have no error flags and only one alert flag for each of pages regions.
+I used the slides to help me.
+I used the viedos to help me with for both the cards and modal.
+I also used the code sample for cards.

 ### CSS